NCBI-Hackathons/Pharmacogenomics_Prediction_Pipeline_P3/doc/source/configuration.rst

     run_info:
         run_1:
             feature_filter: "filterfuncs.run1"
-            response_filter: "filterfuncs.aic1"

-        run_2:
-            feature_filter: "filterfuncs.run2"
-            response_filter: "filterfuncs.aic1"
+            sample_list: "celllines.txt"
+            response_list: "SIDs.txt"
+            response_column: "DATA0"
+            response_template: "{prefix}/processed/drug_response/{sample}_drugResponse.tab"

-This is a dictionary that defines multiple runs.
+`run_info` is a dictionary that defines multiple runs.
 It is intended as the entry point for configuring and tweaking filtering and learning parameters.
-Each entry (here, `run_1` and `run_2`) defines a unique set of feature filtering, response filtering, and learning parameters.
-Each entry then has the following keys:
+Each entry (here, there is a single run labeled `run_1`) defines a unique set of feature filtering, response filtering, and learning parameters.
+Each run has the following keys:

 :feature_filter:
     This is a dotted-notation specification of a Python filter function to use.
 See :ref:`filtering` for more details.
-In this example, we need a function called `run1` and another called `run2` in the `filterfuncs.py` Python module.
+In this example, we need a function called `run1` in a Python module called `filterfuncs.py`.

-:response_filter:
-    Similar to `feature_filter`, this is a function that will handle the filtering of response data.
+:sample_list:
+    A file containing one sample ID per line.
+You can control the samples that make it into the training by modifying this file.

+:response_list:
+    A file containing one response ID (i.e., drug SID) per line.
+It is can be used to determine which drugs make it into the training.

+:response_template:
+    There may be many options for which response data *values* to use, but only one can be used for training.
+This template defines which file to use.
+It should start with `{prefix}` and have the `{sample}` placeholder.
+Note that to figure out the sample, the underlying code will split the basename of the filename on `_drug` and take the first part, so the response pre-processing should output files of the form `{sample}_drugResponse.tab`

+:response_column:
+    Each response file specified in the `response_template` field may have several variables.
+Specify the column name here.

 .. _exampleconfig: